 An invoice is a document given to the buyer by the seller to collect payment.
 It includes the cost of the products purchased or services rendered to the buyer.
-Invoices can also serve as legal records if they contain the names of the seller and client, description and price of goods or services, and the terms of payment.
+Invoices can also serve as legal records if they contain the names of the seller and client, the description and price of goods or services, and the payment terms.

 Functions of an Invoice

 Companies need to deliver invoices in order to demand payments.
 An invoice is a legally binding agreement showing both parties consent to the quoted price and payment conditions.
 However, there are other benefits to using invoices.